J. Vernon McGee: Childhood, education, and early ministry

 McGee was born in Hillsboro, Texas, to itinerant parents, John McGee and Carrie McGee (née Lingner).
 His father held many jobs, his last one being an engineer at a cotton mill in Oklahoma, where he died in 1918 when Vernon was 14 years old.
 After his father's death, Vernon's family relocated to Tennessee.
 Before entering the ministry, Vernon worked as a bank teller.

-After attending Southwestern at Memphis, he graduated magna cum laude with a Bachelor of Divinity degree from Columbia Theological Seminary and Master of Theology and Doctor of Theology degrees from Dallas Theological Seminary.
+After attending Southwestern at Memphis where he majored in Greek, he graduated magna cum laude with a Bachelor of Divinity degree from Columbia Theological Seminary and Master of Theology and Doctor of Theology degrees from Dallas Theological Seminary.
 The bank manager for whom McGee had earlier worked paid for his seminary education.
 McGee's ordination occurred on June 18, 1933, at the Second Presbyterian Church in Nashville, Tennessee.

 McGee's first church as a pastor was located on a red-clay hill in Midway, Georgia.
 He served Presbyterian churches in Decatur, Georgia; Nashville, Tennessee; and Cleburne, Texas, where he met and later married Ruth Inez Jordan.
 McGee and his wife moved to Pasadena, California, where he accepted the pastorate at the Lincoln Avenue Presbyterian Church in 1941.
 The McGees' first child, a daughter named Ruth Margaret McGee, was born prematurely and died when she was a few hours old.
 The McGees later had another daughter, Lynda Karah McGee, in 1946.

 At the Lincoln Avenue Church, McGee started the Open Bible Hour radio program, which aired once per week.
 In 1949, the program was expanded to a half-hour daily schedule and renamed the High Noon Bible Class.